yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 One last note, AMD users should ensure that [Radeon Image Sharpening](https://www.youtube.com/watch?v=wTh_O9BZlGc) is disabled before using the scaler, as it can affect the quality of some filters, especially FSR which includes its own sharpening already.

-At the moment of writing this article, the feature remains in [Early Access](https://yuzu-emu.org/help/early-access/) for testing and regression finding, but be sure that it won’t take long to be merged into [Mainline](https://yuzu-emu.org/downloads/).
+At the time of writing this article, `Resolution Scaling` remains in [Early Access](https://yuzu-emu.org/help/early-access/) for testing and regression finding, but be sure that it won’t take long to be merged into [Mainline](https://yuzu-emu.org/downloads/).
 Check the progress in the pull request previously listed, code review is usually the main reason for delays on merging.

 ## Graphical and general bugfixes